About

 Podcast Production History

-War Yankee - Overland was my 7th podcast and the first Civil War history podcast created for Gagglepod.
-Premiering in May 2021, the show is an attempt to document my real world tour of every historical location, battlefield/skimish, and road-side marker that was connected to Grant’s Overland Campaign in 1864 that I took during the Pandemic Summer of 2020.
+War Yankee - Overland was my 7th podcast and the first Civil War history podcast created for Oncetold (formerly Gagglepod).
+Premiering in May 2021, the show is an attempt to document my real-world tour of every historical location, battlefield/skirmish, and road-side marker that was connected to Grant’s Overland Campaign in 1864 that I took during the Pandemic Summer of 2020.

 What I also discovered is how careless we have been in preserving these battlefields for future generations.
 Too many times did I come across a battlefield where a key historical location was now a major road, housing project, shopping mall, or convenience store.
-Equally distrubing were the number of well preserved “Confederate” locations while the “Union” location was all but forgotten.
+Equally disturbing was the number of well-preserved “Confederate” locations while the “Union” location was all but forgotten.
 An unfortunate consequence of how the former Confederate politicians within the Commonwealth of Virginia dealt with remembering the Overland Campaign.

-It wasn’t until I had the opportunity to visit the Vicksburg battlefield in Mississippi that the need to produce War Yankee called to me.
-I found the exact location that Grant negotiated the surrender of Vicksburg under a tree just off the side of the road.
-If you blinked you would have miss it, but there it was — a hidden treasure.
-That is when I decided to relaunching the show.
-First, moved the show to my own podcast media hosting company called Oncetold in Fort Worth, Texas.
-Then I rebuilt the waryankee.com website.
-Finally, I sat down and wrote the script outlines for 20 new episodes (covering the entire Battle of the Wilderness).
+It wasn’t until I had the opportunity to visit the Vicksburg battlefield in Mississippi that the need to produce War Yankee called back to me.
+It was when I found the exact location where Grant negotiated the surrender of Vicksburg under a tree just off the side of the road.
+If you blinked you would have missed it, but there it was — a hidden treasure.
+History is funny that way.